pynufft/pynufft/README.md

 Special thanks to the authors of MIRT, gpuNUFFT and BART, which have largely inspired the development of this package.

-The project also thanks contributors for providing testing results and patches.
+The project also thanks contributors for providing their testing results and patches.

 <!--